ncapps/React-Material-UI-Cookbook/README.md

 - The `ListItemSecondaryAction` component is used as a container for any controls in your list item.
 - Large lists can cause performance issues.
 The solution is to virtualize lists using `react-virtualized`
 - In order to provide predictable performance characteristics, you only want to render itms that are actually visible to the user as they scroll through the list

+### Chapter 7.
+Tables - Display Complex Collection Data
+- Use the `Table` component to display tabular data
+- You can implement sortable columns in a `Table` component
+- Add a search feature to your tables when you need the ability to search for relevant information
+- Select rows using a `TableRow` property
+- Table rows often represent an object that you can perform actions on.
+You can include common actions directly in each table row